josephtownshend/Strava_API/README.md

 # Strava_API_Exploration

-This is a repo to document an exploration of the Strava API.
+This is a repo to document an exploration of the Strava API using Node.Js

 ### First Steps...